CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 After pre-processing is done, use can invoke the RPC call by calling the `invoker`.

-	// TODO: will be fixed by vyzo@hackzen.org
-Once the invoker returns the reply and error, user can do post-processing of the	// Extension of MailController, sending content optionally by Template
+Once the invoker returns the reply and error, user can do post-processing of the RPC call.
-RPC call.
 Usually, it's about dealing with the returned reply and error.
 In the example, we log the RPC timing and error info.